-While the Chancery and the Provincial Courts served as distinct bodies, they maintained close ties and met in joint session until 1675, when the Chancery Court began to hold separate meetings.
+Although the Chancery and Provincial Courts served as distinct bodies, they maintained close ties and met in joint session until the Chancery Court began to hold separate meetings in 1675.
 The membership of both courts consisted of the Governor and Council until 1694, when the Governor and two non-Council members were commissioned as judges of the Chancery Court.
 The number of judges varied between three and seven until 1720, when it became a one-man court presided over by the Chancellor, almost always the Governor.

-The court's caseload was reduced by an act in 1814, granting the county courts concurrent jurisdiction, although the Chancery Court continued to hear all Anne Arundel County cases, since it sat in Annapolis.
-Prior to 1814 the county courts had equity jurisdiction only in cases involving small sums.
+In 1814, legislation reduced the court's caseload by granting county courts concurrent jurisdiction; because the Chancery Court sat in Annapolis, it continued to hear all Anne Arundel County cases.
 In 1851 the new state constitution provided for the gradual dismantling of the court.
-The Chancellor was continued in office for another two years to dispose of the backlog, but no new cases were begun.
+The Chancellor continued in office for another two years to dispose of the backlog, but no new cases were begun.
 In 1853 pending matters were transferred to appropriate county circuit courts or Baltimore City Superior Court.

-For an introduction to the history of the Maryland Court of Chancery and the lives of the first Chancellors see: The High Court of Chancery and the Chancellors of Maryland, by William L. Marbury, presented to the Maryland State Bar Association at the 1905 Annual Meeting, in the Archives of Maryland On Line.
-For an indexed analysis of cases decided by the Chancellor of Maryland, and a thorough introduction to the role of the Chancery Court in Maryland law prior to the abolition of the Chancery Court under the Constitution of 1851 see William T. Brantley's annotated edition of Chancellor Bland's "Reports", 1809-1832.
+For an introduction to the history of the Maryland Court of Chancery and the lives of the first Chancellors see: The High Court of Chancery and the Chancellors of Maryland by William L. Marbury, presented to the Maryland State Bar Association at the 1905 Annual Meeting, and avilable on the Archives of Maryland On Line.
+For an indexed analysis of cases decided by the Chancellor of Maryland and a thorough introduction to the role of the Chancery Court in Maryland law prior to the abolition of the Chancery Court under the Constitution of 1851 see William T. Brantley's annotated edition of Chancellor Bland's "Reports", 1809-1832.

 See Also: PROVINCIAL COURT.
 MSA SH5.